 In this ever-expanding digital milieu, confidential information always prone to potential vulnerabilities.
 Traditional passwords and keys no longer provide stringent security or ensure the best protection of sensitive information from hackers and unauthorized access.
-Moreover, with entwined connectivity reinforced by the Internet of Things, the need for ironclad security is in high demand.
+Moreover, with entwined connectivity reinforced by the Internet of Things, the need for Facial Recognition security is in high demand.
 This is where biometric security comes into the picture with its revolutionary traits or behavioral characteristics to authenticate access to electronic assets.

 Just like fingerprint recognition, iris recognition, and voice recognition, Face Recognition is a biometric modality that is used for the purpose of secure authentication.
 The advantage of facial recognition over the other modalities is that it is contactless in nature and relatively less expensive.
 From mobile biometric locks to social media apps, face recognition is used for quick and more enhanced user experience.
 The technology employs 2D, 3D and facial analytics for face or object detection, analysis and recognition.